Bangladesh Environment and Development Society (BEDS)

 Top three successes

-We developed a series of Sundarbans Mangrove Biodiversity Education materials for students, teachers and communities.
-Our Education materials have been using among 82 Government primary schools all over the country.
-We have received the Government Award at 2015 and 2016 from the Department of Environment, Khulna Division, Khulna, Bangladesh
+We developed a series of Sundarbans Mangrove Wetlands Biodiversity Education materails for students, teachers and communities.
+Our developed Education materails are being used among 82 Government primary schools all over the country.

 Top three challenges

-Setting up a new visitor centre; Running a visitor centre; Building / maintaining structures
+Setting up a new visitor centre; Managing / creating habitat; Running a visitor centre; Building / maintaining structures

 Engaging hard-to-reach groups; Engaging young people; Engaging the local community; working with volunteers